Interior designer or architect in casual wear with messy hairdo making notes while looking at a blueprint

 Specialisterne Canada supports employers to tap into the talents of a neurodiverse workforce and to build inclusive organizations.
 Jobseekers have the opportunity to join its talent pool, and the organization supports businesses to face barriers that prevent them from successfully employing people within this population.
 It publishes a regular blog on topics such as “Supporting Neurodivergent Employees in Job Crafting” and “What Is ‘Masking’, and Why Do Your Autistic Employees Do It?

 Transitioning to adulthood is a process requiring advanced planning and preparation.
-This tip sheet highlights questions and pathways to consider for students with autism at milestone decision-making ages (Grade 8, Grades 9 and 10, age 16 and 18+), as well as resources and advice at each stage.
+This toolkits and tip sheets highlights questions and pathways to consider for students with autism at milestone decision-making ages (Grade 8, Grades 9 and 10, age 16 and 18+), as well as resources and advice at each stage.

 The Social Tree Foundation

-This Montreal-based organization works to increase the quality of life for individuals on the autism spectrum throughout their lifespan.
+This organization aims to create a more inclusive future for individuals on the autism spectrum by using a multidisciplinary and holistic approach that includes parents, educational institutions, corporations, government, and the local community.
 Its “Untapped Talent” virtual program is provides guidance around the different career paths for individuals on the autism spectrum.
 Through its Career Centre, the Social Tree Foundation offers employer training, individual accompaniment, workshops and more.

 Three mistakes career professionals make when supporting clients with autism (CareerWise)